Add Protein to shake up your Fitness Regimen

 Nitin Desai, consultant nutritionist says protein deficiency often leads to an early onslaught of sarcopenia or more simply the loss of skeletal muscle mass and strength due to aging.

 Protein is the glue that holds our muscle and tissues together and people who fault to take adequate protein are bound to suffer from sarcopenia.
 The best way to combat sarcopenia is by making sure your body gets the ideal intake of protein “she said

 According to Desai, the recommendary dietary intake (RDA) for protein is one gram per kg body weight.
 A person weighing 60kg will require 60gm of protein on a daily basis.
-Vegetarians, especially have limited options for protein-rich food like soya, cereal, and pulses.
+Vegetarians, have benefits of plant based protein especially as they have limited options for protein-rich food like soya, cereal, and pulses.
 Specifically, if your vegan or lactose intolerant and have problems consuming dairy.

 Since increased soy intake has poor acceptance in our country, finding a rich source of good protein can be difficult if you’re looking to increase your protein intake.
 Experts suggest replacing your cup of tea or coffee with a healthy smoothie made from plant-based protein powder.